-Folic acid during pregnancy along with overall nutritional support is crucial for fetal development.
+The correct Folic acid dose during pregnancy along with overall nutritional support are essential for proper fetal development.

 Though a pregnant woman is “eating for two”, it is not about eating more but rather eating the proper nutritional supplements to make available the necessary building blocks for fetal growth.